 Now, repeat the following "two" steps until the algorithm aborts (either because user agent aborts, as described above, or because a character encoding is found):

 Advance the position pointer so that it points at the first 0x3E byte which is preceded by two 0x2D bytes (i.e. at the end of an ASCII '-->' sequence) and comes after the 0x3C byte that was found.
 (The two 0x2D bytes can be the same as the those in the '<!--' sequence.)

-If charset is a UTF-16 encoding, change it to UTF-8.
+If charset is a UTF-16 encoding, change the value of charset to UTF-8.